 In addition to the cannabinoid content of cannabis, are the related terpenes or isoprenoids.
 These are the fragrant oils that give the various strains their diverse range of aromas.
 Terpenes also bind to receptors in the brain to produce multiple beneficial effects.
 The relationship between cannabinoids and terpenes is sometimes called the ‘entourage effect’, and is one of the factors that differentiate the various strains.
 Many brands of CBD oil advertise a full terpene spectrum, which indicates that they have not extracted the terpenes from the product.
 Strictly speaking, full-spectrum in the context of CBD oil products refer to an extraction and processing method that has preserved the entire spectrum of cannabinoids, terpenes and flavonoids in the original plant matter.

-CBD isolate, on the other hand, is manufactured using a process whereby the manufacturers refine the raw hemp oil until only the CBD is left, leaving a highly pure single cannabinoid CBD, usually in a crystalline form, that is around 99.9% pure.
+In South Africa, CBD oil is much more popular than CBD isolate, which on the other hand, is manufactured using a process whereby the manufacturers refine the raw hemp oil until only the CBD is left, leaving a highly pure single cannabinoid CBD, usually in a crystalline form, that is around 99.9% pure.
 Medical practitioners use isolates where they require only pure CBD, and the benefits of the rest of the spectrum of cannabinoids, terpenes and flavonoids are of no consequence.

-CBD products are available in varying strengths, but it is not accurate to compare a 10% CBD oil tincture with a 10% liposomal CBD oil, and the reason for this is bioavailability.
-Simply put, liposomal encapsulation increases the extent to which the body absorbs the active ingredient in a supplement.
+CBD products are available in varying strengths, but it is not accurate to compare a 10% CBD oil with a 10% liposomal CBD, and the reason for this is bioavailability.
+Liposomal encapsulation increases the extent to which the body absorbs the active ingredient in a supplement.
 Manufacturers use Phosphatidylcholine as the liposomal suspension, and the increased ratio of this substance decreases the amount of active ingredient by proportion.
-The tradeoff, however, is in the increased bioavailability, but the more complex manufacturing methods required increase the cost of these products substantially.
+The tradeoff, however, is in the increased bioavailability, but the more complex manufacturing methods required to increase the cost of these products substantially.

 Supercritical CO2 Extraction